twonk/MyEnergi-App-Api/README.md

 	}]
 }
 ```

-Note missing hr property for first object in array
+Note missing hr property for first object in array.

 ##### Zappi